 Chinese Fried Rice (restaurant style) is an essential recipe for any home cook.
 Although it is very simple in theory, many folks have trouble getting the restaurant style rice they crave.

 There are a few tricks to getting the perfect fried rice every time and I am going to share them with you.
 That is why you are here, right?
-To figure out who to get the perfect restaurant fried rice at home?
+To figure out who to get your favorite restaurant fried rice at home?

 The first, and what I think is the most critical to getting perfect fried rice: COLD RICE!